acidanthera/NVMeFix/README.md

 `-nvmefoff` disables the kext.

 Some SSDs misbehave when APST is on.
 NVMeFix attempts to detect broken motherboard and SSD combinations and work around them.
-Motherboard is detected via `IODeviceTree:/efi/platform` `OEMProduct`, `OEMVendor` and `OEMBoard` keys injected by the bootloader.
+Motherboard is detected via IORegistry keys injected by Clover, or NVRAM variables provided by OpenCore.

 APST table entries specify minimum idle latency for the transition to occur.
 Maximum acceptable latency is 100000 microseconds, and may be overriden via little-endian 8-byte property